-Cyber Insurance is used to protect businesses from Internet-based risks, and more generally from risks relating to information technology infrastructure and activities.
+Cyber Insurance is used to protect a businesses balance sheet from both digital and physical cyber risks, and more generally from risks relating to data, and information technology infrastructure.

 A basic Cyber Insurance policy provides 3 areas of cover:

-This involves the expenses of an investigation by third parties to establish the extent of the breach; consultation on how to manage legal and regulatory issues; notification management via a crisis communication strategy; the establishment of a call center to field queries; and the provision of credit monitoring.
+This involves the expenses of an investigation by third parties to establish the extent of a cyber event; consultation on how to manage legal and regulatory issues; notification management via a crisis communication strategy; the establishment of a call center to field queries; and the provision of credit monitoring.

 This covers defence costs arising from data protection obligations in respect of a regulatory investigation, and any data protection fines (where insurable by law) that the company is legally liable to pay in respect of such regulatory investigation with regards to a breach of data protection legislation.

 Affected individuals or businesses will bring claims or written demands for a failure to protect their information, seek compensation for financial losses from hacking, or damages from theft of identity.
 Cyber Insurance can provide defence costs and any resulting damages from multi-jurisdictional claims.

 This takes into account the increased operational costs and reduction in profits as a result of a cyber event.
 This is known as non-physical damage business interruption, which is excluded from property insurance.

 If an organsiation is answerable to the Payment Card Industry Data Security Standards (PCI DSS) there can be heavy penalties in the event of a breach.
 These costs can be covered by this extension to coverage.

 Should a third party service provider suffer a cyber event that impacts the businesses networks, systems or data then this extension can provide invaluable protection for resulting costs, expenses and lost profits.